Back to Top

 ELD Overview

 The Educational Longitudinal Database (ELD) is a statistical framework for the compilation and analysis of learner outcomes over many years.
 The ELD provides the basis for a series of projects that the CSO has established in collaboration with Irish public sector bodies to examine learner outcomes across a range of educational levels and programmes.
-The ELD is produced by matching datasets on learners that have completed courses or programmes to other datasets which describe their outcomes in subsequent years.
-The data sources used to describe learner outcomes include employment and self-employment datasets from the Revenue Commissioners, benefits data from the Department of Social Protection, and data on educational participation from the Department of Education and several state agencies, including the Higher Education Authority (HEA), Quality and Qualifications Ireland (QQI) and SOLAS.
+The ELD is produced by matching pseudonymised data on learners that have completed courses or programmes to other pseudonymised data that describe their outcomes in subsequent years.
+The data sources used to describe learner outcomes include:

 Report on Methods and Quality